MyPi Integrator Board 24V Operation

 The data-sheet also gives a maximum recommended ratings of the chip, specifying the input voltage range of 4.7V to 23V along with an ambient operational temperature range of -40°C to +85 °C. These parameters together form the operational envelope in which the device must always be able to meet it's guaranteed 3A current output when given a range of input/output voltages (see datasheet page 9 for more info) .
 The datasheet then states that "The device function is not guaranteed outside of the recommended operating conditions".

-As a result we performed our own internal testing running boards for extended periods at 24.6V input (allowing for a 24V PSU with 2.5% accuracy) without system problem.
+As a result we performed our own internal testing running multiple units for extended periods at 25V input (Giving 24.7V measured at the AP6503 input) under different system loads without problem.

 We would of course advise customers to carry out their own testing to ensure compatibility for their application.